WAT TAKRAI

 he trembled with nerves and mumbled.
 He got everything mixed up, and could not

-help.’
 He raised the triple robe to hide his face, and followed the recitation.
-He put
+He put on the

-on the robes, rolled the upper one on his shoulder, took the precepts, and came
+robes, rolled the upper one on his shoulder, took the precepts, and came out.
+He

-to Suphan.
-After Wanthong’s cremation was over, Phra Wai joyfully went to stay
+Suphan.
+After Wanthong's cremation was over, Phra Wai joyfully went to stay in

-Ratanakosin period the temple has been used again in the reigns of King Rama IV
+1767.
+In the Ratanakosin Period the temple has been used again in the reigns of King

 References: